adamhutchings/adamhutchings/README.md

 # Adam Hutchings

 ## Non-programming info
 Hi!
-I'm a 20-year-old student in the United States.
-I attend [Case Western Reserve University](https://case.edu), expecting to graduate in 2026, and studying computer science and mathematics.
+I'm a 21-year-old developer based in the United States.
+From 2022 to 2026, I attended [Case Western Reserve University](https://case.edu), studying computer science and mathematics.
 Outside of school, I also enjoy a few other things:
 - singing (especially classical and barbershop music)
 - music composition + playing piano
 - writing (short stories + novels)